Rideshare Accident Injury Attorneys Monmouth County, NJ

 Serving Clients Across Wall, Freehold, West Long Branch, Eatontown, Red Bank, Asbury Park, and Monmouth County

 Rideshare services have revolutionized the transportation industry and have changed the way many of us think of taxi services.
 Recently emerging companies such as Uber and Lyft offer a cheap and convenient way for us to get a ride to the airport, home from the bar, or really anywhere.
 It has also been estimated that Uber provides supplemental or full-time income to over one (1) million contracted drivers in the U.S. alone.

 However, with such a rapidly growing industry, legislation is struggling to keep up.
 If you or a loved one has been involved in a rideshare accident, our legal team is here to help you understand your rights.
 If your accident led to an injury, you may be entitled to financial compensation through a personal injury claim.

-The personal injury attorneys of Chamlin, Rosen, Uliano & Witherington have extensive experience assisting clients who have been injured in car accidents, motorcycle accidents, truck accidents, bicycle accidents and more.
-As rideshare has become part of every day life for many people, we have also taken on rideshare accident cases in our local New Jersey communities including West Long Branch, Freehold, Eatontown, Asbury Park, Wall, Red Bank, Ocean County and the greater Monmouth County region.
+The personal injury attorneys of Chamlin, Uliano & Walsh have extensive experience assisting clients who have been injured in car accidents, motorcycle accidents, truck accidents, bicycle accidents and more.
+As rideshare has become part of everyday life for many people, we have also taken on rideshare accident cases in our local New Jersey communities including West Long Branch, Freehold, Eatontown, Asbury Park, Wall, Red Bank, Ocean County, and the greater Monmouth County region.
 We believe with topics like rideshare, it is important to stay apprised of newly passed legislation and continue to adjust our strategies accordingly.

 Call our office today to speak with a member of our legal team regarding your rideshare accident, your injuries, and your potential personal injury claim.